Yerrinbool, New South Wales: History

-Yerrinbool Post Office opened on 1 December 1919 on the arrival of the railway and closed in 1977.

-The Yerrinbool General Store was built and opened in 1921 along with a saw-mill which has now been demolished.
+Yerrinbool Post Office opened on 1 December 1919 upon the arrival of the railway, and closed in 1977.
+The Yerrinbool General Store was built and opened in 1921 along with a saw-mill, which has since been demolished.

 On 20 August 1922, a school was opened with 30 students enrolled.
-However, the school building was burnt down in a fire in the 1970s and not rebuilt.

-The community hall was built in March 1938 by local voluntary labour.
+However, the school building was burnt down in a fire in the 1970s and was not rebuilt.
+The community hall was built in March, 1938 by local voluntary labour.

 The Yerrinbool Baháʼí School was first opened in May 1937 as a Baháʼí Summer School, providing a reading room and retreat for practitioners of the Baháʼí Faith.
 It is known as the Yerrinbool Baháʼí Centre of Learning.